alucart2005/ecommerce-react/README.md

 # @commerce React-Redux
-Discover the latest in e-commerce technology !
+Discover the latest in e-commerce technology.

 ## Description